 - Severe burns, cuts, and abrasions

-- Head injuries, including concussion and traumatic brain injury
+- Head injuries, including concussion and traumatic brain injury (TBI)

 - Back and spinal cord injuries resulting in partial or complete paralysis